panstenos/Melanoma-Detection-using-CNNs/README.md

 ![image](https://github.com/panstenos/Melanoma-Detection-using-CNNs/assets/112823396/5cff822f-798b-4c1d-a6e3-38e747f2a195)

-As you can see from the figure above, validation accuracy excibited some singificant fluctuations.
-This was a result from running only 5 validation steps.
-To overcome this problem, in Preprocessing B, I doubled the number of validation steps.
+As you can see from the figure above, the training and the validation accuracy excibited some singificant fluctuations.
+This was a result from running only 25 training steps and 5 validation steps.
+To overcome this problem, in Preprocessing B, I doubled the number of both steps.
 These adjustments proved very effective as the fluctuationd were reduced to about ±4%.
-Making that change  while keeping the augmentations resulted in the following graph:
+Making that change  while keeping the augmentations resulted in the following training history for the AlexNet model:

 ![image](https://github.com/panstenos/Melanoma-Detection-using-CNNs/assets/112823396/95af9b9c-a2b3-43a4-99c6-e6538f0fcefa)